METALS-Copper tops $7,000, helped by weaker dollar and shrinking supply

 * STEEL: Chinese steel prices rose 4 percent this week, supporting prices of steelmaking ingredients nickel and zinc, with strong profit margins encouraging mills to boost output despite official restrictions on sintering to cut pollution this winter.

-Additional reporting by James Regan; Editing by Jason Neely and David Goodman
+Additional reporting by James Regan; Editing by David Goodman, Greg Mahlich